 One of the major frustrations in Nigeria is the unreliability of the internet at a time when the world has gone digital.
 But things are about to get quite exciting for millions of Nigerians.
 Google has launched a network of free Wi-Fi hotspots in Nigeria, part of its effort to increase its presence in Africa’s most populous nation.

-The U.S. technology firm, owned by Alphabet Inc, has partnered with Nigerian fiber cable network provider 21st Century to provide its public Wi-Fi service, Google Station, in six places in the commercial capital Lagos, including the city’s airport.
+The U.S. technology firm, owned by Alphabet Inc has partnered with Nigerian fiber cable network provider 21st Century to provide its public Wi-Fi service, Google Station, in six places in the commercial capital Lagos.
+This includes the city’s airport.

 Internet penetration is relatively low in Nigeria.
-Some 25.7 percent of the population made use of the internet in 2016, according to World Bank data.
+Some 25.7 percent of the population made use of the internet in 2016.
+This is according to World Bank data.

-The poor internet infrastructure is a major challenge for businesses operating in the country, which is Africa’s largest oil producer.
+The poor internet infrastructure is a major challenge for businesses operating in the country.
+It is which is Africa’s largest oil producer.
 Broadband services are either unreliable or unaffordable to many of Nigeria’s 190 million inhabitants.